j1nma/comparative-experimentation/README.md

 Its dimensionality is 4 real, positive values.

-On the other hand, the digits dataset has 1797 samples of handwritten digits from 0 to 9, a class for each.
+On the other hand, the digits dataset has 1797 samples of handwritten digits from 0 to 9, a class for each digit.
-As explained in scikit-learn user guide, normalized bitmaps of handwritten digits were extracted from a preprinted form.
+Each class has around 180 samples.
+As explained in scikit-learn user guide, normalized bitmaps of handwritten digits were extracted from a pre-printed form.
     43 people contributed, 30 to the training set and 13 to the test set, with no overlapping between sets.
 32x32 bitmaps are divided into non-overlapping blocks of 4x4 and the number of on pixels are counted in each block.
 This generates an input matrix of 8x8 where each element is an integer in the range 0 to 16.
 It also reduces dimensionality and gives invariance to small distortions.